-The museum is located right next to a currently operating fire station near the Presidio district.
+The museum is located right next to a currently operating fire station in the Pacific Heights district.

 Also, check the feeding schedule to plan for an informative stop and let the kids watch how active the animals can be.
 The zoo is located near the Pacific Ocean on the western side of the city.

 While enjoying the many attractions at Fisherman's Wharf, take a few minutes to stop by the small, free SF Maritime Museum and Visitors' Center to learn more about the community of fishermen and ships that gave this district its name.